New crown cornice

 4. New crown cornice, finished and primed

-Although the chimney breast corners are bullnosed and may normally dictate a double 22.5 degree mitre, I prefer the look of the sharp external mitres, and it works visually because of the shadow gap all the way around the room created by the hidden hanging rail rebate.
+Although the chimney breast corners are bullnosed and may normally dictate a double 22.5 degree mitre, I prefer the look of the sharp external mitres, and it works visually thanks to the shadow gap all the way around the room created by the concealed hanging rail rebate.

 Working with a ceiling that isn't completely flat